27 Aug 2021

 When conducted properly, the process will give you a better understanding of what the experiences of your customers really are and how you can start to plan effective communications around them.

-By following this approach to CXJM you can really start to understand your audience’s ‘moments of truth’ – the points along their journey that cause pain or delight.
+By following this approach to CXJM, you can really start to understand your audience’s ‘moments of truth’ – the points along their journey that cause pain or delight.

-Lets be honest, one thing we all have far too much of is data (can I still hear an echo of “data is the new oil” from somewhen in 2012?).
+Let's be honest, one thing we all have far too much of is data (can I still hear an echo of “data is the new oil” from somewhen in 2012?).
 This stage of the process puts all that data to good use and can also help inform what data you need to harvest (and why) moving forward.
 The data you use to validate the experiences can vary on a case by case basis.
 However, from my experience, the following are all a good place to start:

-Seth Stephens-Davidowitz, author of Everybody Lies, argues that: “for a variety of psychological reasons, Google search is one of the best places to source unbiased audience information”.
+Seth Stephens-Davidowitz, the author of Everybody Lies, argues that: “for a variety of psychological reasons, Google search is one of the best places to source unbiased audience information”.

-Putting this into practice - using CX journey mapping to help Londoners of their wellbeing journey
+Using CX journey mapping to help Londoners of their wellbeing journey

 A project from the NHS in London called “Good Thinking” is a great case study where we have put this process into practice.